erco77/1a2-pic/rev-e/README-users-manual.txt

              analog PSTN/POTS lines ("Public Switched Telephone Networks", "Plain Old Telephone Service")

              Legally it can only be attached to phone systems that use an interface of some kind, like VoIP or like the XLink described above.

-             While this board IS designed to handle old analog POTS lines, THE RESPONSIBILITY IS YOURS whether to connect it without an FCC approval.
+             While this board IS designed to handle old analog POTS lines, THE RESPONSIBILITY IS YOURS whether to connect it without FCC approval.
 If you do, it is assumed you are a hobbiest or EE technician who understands the implications.

     * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *